DEI department leads are faculty members who serve as the point of contact for DEI at the department level. They:

 I am excited to represent Civil and Environmental Engineering in the College’s wider effort to improve DEI.
 I look forward to learning from others who share my passions for improving the climate on campus as well as recruiting and retaining diverse faculty, staff, and students.

-Associate Research Scientist, Climate and Space Sciences and Engineering
+Associate Professor of Climate and Space Sciences and Engineering

 CSE: Westley Weimer